 Shun nodded and approached the mystical object.
 Just like the Cloths of Saints, the only time he's seen the actual boxes that held them was on pictures from the scientists.
 His hands reached out and felt the patterns along the sides.
 The metal was so shiny that it perfectly reflected his face.
 He gently knocked on it.
 It didn't even echo even though it was probably hollow with his teacher wearing his Cloth.
 He looked down; using his finger he lifted the handle up before lowering it back down.
 The scientists told him that many Saints believed it was a bad omen to open another's box without the permission of the Saint.

 On the front was a man holding a scepter.
 The metal was warm to the touch but not from the heat of the room.
-It felt warm as if touching another person.
-His raised his hand a little bit, it almost felt like the box was alive as he could feel the faint traces of air blowing against his sweaty hand.
-It was almost like it was breathing.
+It was like touching another person.
+He hovered his hand near the front.
+It almost felt like the box was alive as he could feel the faint traces of air blowing against his sweaty hand like it was breathing.
 Shun traced the King's face before he heard what sounded like a woman's voice:

 Phobou tous Danaous kai dōra pherontas.

 Shun jerked around.
 All he saw was the Saint of Cepheus holding Shun's cup and the pitcher.